 Computer support specialists help organizations and workers use and repair computers and related software.
 An associate degree in information technology is adequate education for most computer support specialist positions, which the BLS projects will grow by 14 percent between 2008 and 2018.
 May 2009, average annual salary for computer support specialists: $47,360.

-Visit our Guide to College Majors to learn more about information technology programs, including the following majors: Networking, Web Design, Computer Programming, Network Security, and Information Technology.
+Visit our Guide to College Majors to learn more about information technology programs.

 Or, browse online associate degree programs in information technology to learn more about the specific IT programs offered by WorldWideLearn's education partners.
 When you find one that interests you, fill out the form requesting more information, and an admissions representative will contact you.